microbial-pangenomes-lab/microGWAS/README.md

 The test dataset has been created from that [used in a mouse model of bloodstream infection]().

-To run the tests, prepare the eggnog-mapper databases (as explained above), then do the following:
+To run the tests, do the following:

     cd test
     bash run_tests.sh